romeerez/orchid-orm/docs/src/guide/advanced-queries.md

   notMaterialized?: true;
 };

-// accepts columns shape and a raw expression: db.table.with(
+// accepts columns shape and a raw SQL expression: db.table.with(
   'alias',
   {